riffnshred/nhl-led-scoreboard/README.md

 [rpi-rgb-led-matrix ](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python#building): The open-source library that allows the Raspberry Pi to render on the LED matrix.
 [requests](https://requests.kennethreitz.org/en/master/): To call the API and manipulate the received data.

+### *Important Step after installation.*
+If it's a first install of the software, there is not config.json only a config.json.sample.
+This is normal.
+You need to configure your scoreboard.
+Fallow the steps in the [Configuration](#configuration) section of this documentation.

+#### Updating your software.
+If you undate from any version that was released **before V1.0.0**, run these commands to update.
+`git reset --hard`
+`git checkout master`
+`sudo git pull`
+`sudo chmod +x scripts/install.sh`
+`sudo ./scripts/install.sh`.

+If your board runs **any V1 version**, simply run the install like so.
+`sudo chmod +x scripts/install.sh`
+`sudo ./scripts/install.sh`

+If you face any issue after updating, rerun the install and it should fix it. otherwise check the issue section to see if a solution as been found for your problem.
+If not open an issue and I'll find a solution.

 ## Testing and Optimization